Inflammation causes weight gain

 3. Stress Management

 Stress is like inflammation’s partner in crime.
-When we’re stressed, our body ramps up inflammation levels, making it harder to manage our weight.
+When stressed, our body ramps up inflammation levels, making it harder to manage our weight.
 Techniques like mindfulness, deep breathing, or even just taking time for hobbies we love?
 This helps to calm our body’s inflammatory response and support overall well-being.

 4. Quality Sleep

 Sleep is like our body’s reset button.
 When we skimp on sleep, we throw our body’s systems out of whack.
 And it is a surefire way to increase inflammation levels.
-It’s about aiming for those quality Zzz’s—creating a bedtime routine, setting a sleep schedule, creating a restful environment, avoiding caffeine, alcohol, and screens before bedtime and getting outside early in the day to benefit from natural daylight.
+It’s about aiming for those quality Zzz’s, creating a bedtime routine, setting a sleep schedule, creating a restful environment, avoiding caffeine, alcohol, and screens before bedtime and getting outside early in the day to benefit from natural daylight.
 These habits are the building blocks for better sleep, helping to keep inflammation in check and support our weight management journey.

-For other ways to boost the immune system which helps to reduce inflammation hop over to read this article
+For other ways to boost the immune system, which helps to reduce inflammation, hop over to read this article